amiraveliz/weather-app/README.md

 ## Description

 The project is responsive across all devices.
+It was build very simple and easy to scale and create reusable components, adding stores, custom hooks, custom theme in tailwind, and also validations.
+For more information of ideas how to add these features please review older projects like https://github.com/amiraveliz/collection-of-jokes or https://github.com/amiraveliz/business-online-status, they include Accessibility and SEO performace too.